 Conditions related to a Warm Sensation in the Thigh

 Radiculopathy (pinched nerve) is when nerves cease to work properly.
 Typically, symptoms include; pain along the outer side of the thigh, numbness & weakness in the outer/inner thigh and difficulty in controlling certain body muscles.

 Pinched nerves are due to an underlying condition.
 Therefore, there are many reasons it could exist.
 Such as:

 Greater Trochanteric Pain Syndrome (GTPS)

-Additionally, such pains are usually more intense after lying on the affected side or being involved in physical activities such as prolonged exercises, long-distance running, and falls.
+Additionally, such pains are usually more intense after lying on the affected side.
+Also, being involved in physical activities such as prolonged exercises, long-distance running, and falls.

-Someone who has been affected is likely to experience pain at the side and front part of their thigh(s), a buzzing sensation inside the thigh, and muscle numbness.
-However, the pain subsides every time the patient gets to sit down.
+Someone who has been affected will experience pain at the side and front part of their thigh(s.)
+A buzzing sensation inside the thigh and muscle numbness is also common.
+However, the pain will subside when sitting.

 The above mentioned are common medical conditions behind the warm sensation in your thigh.
 Kindly note that this article is only meant to provide you with valuable insights.
 For a clear diagnosis, it is advisable to book an appointment with a physician.